Jump to contentJump to page navigation: previous page [access key p]/next page [access key n]

 To use it, run cryptctl online-unlock.
 Be prepared to enter the password specified when setting up the server.

 • Offline unlocking.
 This method can be used when a client cannot or must not be brought online to communicate with its server.
 The encryption key from the server must still be available.
-This method is meant as a last resort only and can only unlock a single partition at a time.
+This method is meant as a last resort and can only unlock a single partition at a time.

 To use it, run cryptctl offline-unlock.
 The server's key file for the requisite partition (/var/lib/cryptctl/keydb/PARTITION_UUID) needs to be available on the client.